hughrun/lette.rs/README.md

 ### Commands configuration

 These values set the command that will run in a subprocess when you run the matching `letters` command.
 For example, the default `ssg_type` is "eleventy", so the default value for `process` is `"eleventy --input=input --quiet"`.
 If, for example, you use eleventy but your input directory is `/markdown`, you should set a `process` value of `"eleventy --input=markdown --quiet"`.
 On the other hand, if you set `ssg_type` to `"hugo"`, then the default for `process` will change to `"hugo --quiet"`, which is probably what you want.
-You can override these defaults by setting your own `process` value if you want.
+You can override these defaults by setting your own `process` value if you prefer.

 | value                 | options               | default                   | required  |
 | -----                 | -------               | -------                   | --------- |